openai/openai-python/README.md

 print(completion.choices[0].message.content)
 ```

+You can learn more in our [chat completions guide](https://platform.openai.com/docs/guides/gpt/chat-completions-api).

 ### Completions

 Text models such as `babbage-002` or `davinci-002` (and our [legacy completions models](https://platform.openai.com/docs/deprecations/deprecation-history)) can be called using the completions endpoint.